YannKamche/Responsive-Web-Design-Certification/README.md

 Designing a web page centered on Cats and behaviors, using HTML

 ## Project 2: CAFE MENU
-Designing a cafe Menu web page using HTML and CSS
+Designing a Café  Menu web page using HTML and CSS